w3f/polkadot-wiki/docs/general/contributing.md

 !!!info "Wiki General Style Guides"
     See also [the Wiki README - Contributing to Documentation](https://github.com/w3f/polkadot-wiki?tab=readme-ov-file#contributing-to-documentation).

 This style guide provides editorial guidelines for anyone writing documentation for the Polkadot Wiki.
-It is based in principle on the Google Developer Documentation Style Guide, adapted to fit the specific needs and terminology of the Polkadot ecosystem, with a focus on **creating static, long-lasting content.**
+It is based and inspired in principle on the Google Developer Documentation Style Guide, adapted to fit the specific needs and terminology of the Polkadot ecosystem, with a focus on **creating static, long-lasting content.**

 The Polkadot Wiki is powered by [MkDocs](https://www.mkdocs.org/) using [the MkDocs Material template](https://squidfunk.github.io/mkdocs-material/).